mlhartme/stool/client/documentation.md

 * **AUTO_REMOVE**
   Days to wait before removing an expired stage. -1 to disable this feature.
 Type number, default -1.
 * **DISK_QUOTA**
-  Mb of disk spaces available for stages.
-The sum of all stage quota properties cannot exceed this number.
+  Mb of disk spaces available for the root file system of all apps in all stages.
+The sum of all disk space reserved for all apps of all stages cannot exceed this number.
 0 disables this feature.
-You'll usually set this to the size of the partition that will store your stages.
-Note that this quota cannot always prevent disk full problem because stages can be placed on arbitrary partitions.
 Type number, default 0.
 * **CERTIFICATE**
   TODO
 * **DOCKER_HOST**